 As attorney general, Governor McMaster made prosecution of criminal domestic violence a priority and led a crackdown on child internet predators.
 He extended the South Carolina grand jury's jurisdiction to environmental and gang crimes and broadened its authority to include securities crimes.

 Following service on the South Carolina Ports Authority Board of Directors, he was elected lieutenant governor in 2014.
 As lieutenant governor, he led efforts to protect our state’s growing senior citizen population with social, economic, and health support services, which earned national recognition from AARP.

-McMaster was sworn in as governor in January 2017 following then - Governor Nikki Haley’s appointment as United States Ambassador to the United Nations and was elected to a full term as governor in November 2018 and re-elected in November 2022.
+McMaster was sworn in as governor in January 2017 following then - Governor Nikki Haley’s appointment as United States Ambassador to the United Nations.
+He was elected to a full term as governor in November 2018 and re-elected in November 2022.

 Governor McMaster served on the Palmetto Health Foundation Board and is the recipient of the Order of the Palmetto, the state's highest civilian honor awarded to citizens of South Carolina for extraordinary lifetime service and achievements of national and statewide significance.
 He was previously named Public Servant of the Year by the Sierra Club and National Law Enforcement Officer of the Year by the Humane Society of the United States.

-Governor McMaster and his wife, Peggy, have two adult children and reside in Columbia.
+Governor McMaster and his wife, Peggy, have two adult children and two grandchildren.